pingcap/tidb-operator/docs/local-dind-tutorial.md

         > **Note:** If the proxy is set up sucessfully, it will print something like `Forwarding from 0.0.0.0:3000 -> 3000`.
 After testing, press `Ctrl + C` to stop the proxy and exit.

-    2. Open your web browser at http://localhost:3000 to access the Grafana monitoring interface.
+    2. Then, open your web browser at http://localhost:3000 to access the Grafana monitoring interface.

         * Default username: admin
         * Default password: admin